 All Youth Sports program volunteers must complete a Volunteer Coach application and have fingerprints on file with the City of Santa Clarita for consideration as an approved volunteer in the Youth Sports program.
-All approved volunteers will receive a City issued Youth Sports Volunteer badge and will be eligible to assist with Youth Sports teams.
-Any person or volunteer without a City issued Youth Sports Volunteer badge is strictly prohibited from assisting with a team at practices or games and must go through the volunteer approval process.
+All approved volunteers will receive a City issued, personalized badge and will be eligible to assist with Youth Sports teams.
+Any person or volunteer without a City issued, personalized badge is strictly prohibited from assisting with a team at practices or games and must go through the volunteer approval process.